laurafiig/shipmap/README.md

 node, express, mysql

 My plan is for this to become the core of an app where you can find and contact shipmates you served with in the past

+For now the database is only a list of cities, the full app will have encryption in place and let users provide as much or as little as they want.